 After the Procedure

-Arguably, the best part of donating blood happens once your donation is complete, because you can eat!
-Most blood donation centers offer a snack table with offerings which are recommended to consume to replenish fluid and sugar levels after donating blood.
+After your donation is complete, you should eat!
+All of our centers offer a variety of snacks to replenish your fluid and sugar levels after donating blood.

 That Evening and the Next Few Days

-Sign up to donate today or contact us at (833) GO-4-CURE to learn more.
+Now that you're ready to donate blood, click here to schedule an appointment or contact us at (833) GO-4-CURE to learn more.